Temperance-Godwin/COHORT-ANALYSIS/README.md

 ![Intro_image](https://github.com/Temperance-Godwin/COHORT-ANALYSIS/blob/main/Intro.png)

 ## INTRODUCTION.
 In the competitive landscape of online retail, understanding customer behavior is crucial for driving growth, increasing retention, and improving marketing strategies.
-Cohort analysis offers a powerful lens through which businesses can track and compare groups of customers (cohorts) based on shared characteristics—most commonly the time of their first purchase.
+Cohort analysis offers a powerful lens through which businesses can track and compare groups of customers (cohorts) based on shared characteristics, most commonly the time of their first purchase.

 ## OBJECTIVE
 This project focuses on analyzing customer purchasing behavior over time by performing a cohort analysis using transactional data from an online retail store.
 The goal is to understand customer retention trends, identify churn patterns, and derive actionable insights to improve customer engagement and loyalty.